emosyne/partitioned_LDSC/README.md

 # Genetic effects of tissue-specific enhancers in schizophrenia and hypertrophic cardiomyopathy
 ## Doctoral thesis by Emanuele Felice Osimo for Imperial College London
+The link to the thesis will be included once publicly deposited.

-### Chapter Chapter 2 -- Schizophrenia and HCM heritability enrichment in tissue-specific enhancers
+### Chapter Chapter 2 - Schizophrenia and HCM heritability enrichment in tissue-specific enhancers

-This repository contains three files, which correspond to work packages:
+This repository contains the code for work contained in Chapter 2.
+This is divided into three files, which correspond to work packages:

-- _1_enhancer_list_generation_ is R code for generating tissue-expressed lists of enhancers based on AR+C and FANTOM5 annotations.
+- _1_enhancer_list_generation.Rmd_ is R code for generating tissue-expressed lists of enhancers based on AR+C and FANTOM5 annotations.
-- sfgd
+- _2_LDSC.sh_ is bash code for running LDSC analyses on these lists.
+- _3_LDSC_plot_results.R_ is R code for plotting LDSC results for publication.